InspiryThemes/realhomes-docs/docs/add-property-vr.md

 ### **Add Floor Plans**

-Provide floor plan details, the Floor Plan Image and the Floor Name are the two important details you must add otherwise the floor section will not show.
+Provide floor plan details, the **Floor Plan Image** and the **Floor Name** are the two important details you must add otherwise the floor section will not show.

 ![Property Floor Plans](images/add-content/floor-plans.png)

 ### **Add Featured Image**

 You must set a featured image to the property.
+This featured image will be displayed in property cards on listing pages throughout the website.

 **Featured Image**